Giacky/NLPProject/README.md

 When comparing the obtained normalised confusion matrix for the Support Vector Machine and XGBoost, one can clearly see that the SVM classifier overfits the training set and its distribution of labels more than XGBoost:

-Confusion Matrix for SVM:
+Normalised Confusion Matrix for SVM:

 ![figure2](https://github.com/Giacky/NLPProject/blob/master/figs/cm_svm_p.png)

-Confusion Matrix for XGBoost:
+Normalised Confusion Matrix for XGBoost:

 ![figure3](https://github.com/Giacky/NLPProject/blob/master/figs/cm_xgb_p.png)